Back To Top

 The Democratic Party platform, instead, emphasized an approach centered on working alongside allies to “counter the threat posed by North Korea’s destabilizing development of nuclear and missile programs” and underscored the importance of strengthening trilateral cooperation with South Korea and Japan as a strategy to maintain peace and stability on the Korean Peninsula and beyond.

-The party's foreign policy goal is "strengthening American leadership worldwide" through strengthening its alliances in the Indo-Pacific and Europe and strengthening the connections among its allies such as inviting our Indo-Pacific allies to participate in NATO Summits, according to the party platform.
+The Democratic Party's foreign policy goal is "strengthening American leadership worldwide" by reinforcing its alliances in the Indo-Pacific and Europe and the connections among its allies, such as by inviting Indo-Pacific allies to NATO Summits, according to the party platform.

-The party platform also underlines the importance of meeting challenges from China and Russia by " leading coalitions of nations who share our values to stand together."
+The party platform underlines the importance of meeting challenges from China and Russia by "leading coalitions of nations who share our values to stand together."

 Former US President and Republican presidential candidate Donald Trump speaks during a campaign rally at Van Andel Arena in Grand Rapids, Michigan on Nov.
 5. (AFP)